 Sports clubs are open only to students enrolled at Lafayette College without respect to race, creed, color, gender, national origin, sexual orientation, or disability status.

-Participants must be full-time students at Lafayette College and must be making satisfactory progress towards a degree to represent the club sport in competition (and part-time students when the NGB for the sport permits their participation).
+Participants must be full-time students at Lafayette College and must be making satisfactory progress towards a degree to represent the sports club in competition (and part-time students when the NGB for the sport permits their participation).

-Failure to meet the above requirements will render a student ineligible for membership in a club sport.
+Failure to meet the above requirements will render a student ineligible for membership in a sports club.

-Becoming a Club Sport
+Becoming a Sports club

-“Recognized” and “Funded” versus “Sanctioned for Activity”
+“Recognized” and “Funded” versus “Approved for Activity”

 Student government develops the policies for becoming a “recognized” and “funded” club and establishes the minimum guidelines for any student organization on campus.
 However, an additional set of guidelines have been established by the Department of Recreation Services for those student organizations which are classified as “sports clubs”.
-In order to maintain recognition and get access to funding and other resources, a sports club needs to become “sanctioned for activity”
+In order to maintain recognition and get access to funding and other resources, a sports club needs to become “approved for activity”

 Follow the guidelines put into place by Student Government to apply for “RECOGNITION”.
 This includes submitting a constitution as outlined by Student Government.

 Sport club constitutions should state the structure, classification and proposed operation procedures such as funding sources and level of membership involvement.
-Sports Club must also include statements on naming and membership registration, specify a safety officer and add a section on risk management (See Appendix A).
+Sports Club must also include statements on naming and membership registration, specify a safety officer and an added section on risk management (See Appendix A).

 All sport club constitutions must be approved by Student Government after they have been vetted by a small group of administrators focused on the risk management sections of the club’s constitution.

 Once recognized, clubs can apply to be “FUNDED” by Student Government.
-In order to apply for funding according to any criteria Student Government may stipulate.
-See PURCHASING & PAYMENTS section for more information on how to request funds.
+In order to apply for funding clubs must meet any criteria stipulated by Student Government.
+See the PURCHASING & PAYMENTS section for more information on how to request funds.
 The Office of Student Involvement and Leadership will set up accounts for new clubs, maintain balances on accounts and expedite purchases.

-In order to be “SANCTIONED FOR ACTIVITY” a sports club must fulfill several basic administrative requirements targeting safety and risk reduction.
-All sports clubs regardless of their Risk Level must do the following BEFORE they can have access to their funds and other resources.
+In order to be “APPROVED FOR ACTIVITY” a sports club must fulfill several basic administrative requirements targeting safety and risk reduction.
+All sports clubs, regardless of their Risk Level, must do the following BEFORE they can have access to their funds and other resources.

-Three Officers identified in DoSportsEasy by S.C.O.R.E.
+Three Officers must be identified in DoSportsEasy by the S.C.O.R.E.
 Workshop

 Attendance at the S.C.O.R.E. workshop by at least two officers who aren’t also representing other sport club organizations

-Member Roster accurate and meeting the minimum roster size required by third Friday of the semester to be considered on time.
-By the Friday before Fall Break or Spring Break (depending on the semester) to not risk loss of “active status”.
-Risk Level I sports need to submit before their first contact practice. (see Required Minimum Roster section below).
+Member Roster is accurate and meeting the minimum roster size required by the third Friday of the semester to be considered on time.
+By the Friday prior to Fall Break or Spring Break (depending on the semester) to not risk loss of “active status”.
+Risk Level I sports are required to submit before their first contact practice. (see Appendix B)

-Contest/Event Schedule by the third Friday of the semester to be considered on time.
-By Friday before Fall Break or Spring Break (or 72 hours before 1st event) to not risk loss of “active status”
+Contest/Event Schedule is submitted by the third Friday of the semester to be considered on time.
+By the Friday before Fall Break or Spring Break (or 72 hours before 1st event) to not risk loss of “active status”

-Constitution with risk management sections completed by the Friday before Fall Break
+A Constitution with risk management sections must be completed by the Friday before Fall Break

-And depending on the team’s Risk Level (see Appendix B), the following are also requirements:
+And depending on the team’s Risk Level (see Appendix C), the following are also requirements:

 Proper number of Safety Officers with CPR & First Aid by October 1st (March 1st for each spring semester).
 Note: Each club is charge $15 per person for the cost of each class.